HazAnwar/ProposApp/README.md

 ### Getting Started

-In order to get started, you must install all the dependencies locally by running
+In order to get started, you must `cd` into the `Web` directory and install all the dependencies locally by running

 #### `yarn`

 ### Running Dev Server

-You can start the local dev server (with hot reloading) by running
+You can then start the local dev server (with hot reloading) by running

 #### `yarn start`

-And then you can then view it at [http://localhost:3000](http://localhost:3000) in the browser.
+Then you should be able to view it at [http://localhost:3000](http://localhost:3000) in your local browser.

 ### Output To Android

-You can create the production files and move them into the Android assets folder by running
+You can create the production files and automatically move them into the Android assets folder by running

 #### `yarn build`